I am honored to be invited by Spike Lee to paint the mural to commemorate the 30th Anniversary for the Great film Do The Right Thing!

 Our workshops will end with a digital art exhibition culminating event at a BedStuy gallery TBD, and a huge celebration at Carnegie Hall in September.

 PLEASE inbox me.
-We are looking to begin in July 9-31st, 3-6pm, Monday -Thursdays.
-510 Gates Avenue, Brooklyn NY.
+We are looking to begin August 5-23, 3-6pm, Monday -Fridays.
+Main meeting place: 510 Gates Avenue, Brooklyn NY.
+Classes will also be held at VRLabs, NYU Media Lab, and other venues.
 Encourage the comic book fan, video game player and future technologists in your family and community who want to get the skills and knowledge you need to get ahead in this current technological world.
 We will also visit and have workshops at Metropolitan Museum of Art, Google, and Microsoft headquarters.

 StarSeed Art & Technolgy